 On February 27, 2009, the Company entered into a Letter Agreement with the Treasury, pursuant to which the Company issued (i) 56,044 shares of the Company's Series A Preferred Stock and (ii) the Warrant to purchase 396,538 shares of the Company's common stock, no par value, for an aggregate purchase price of \$56,044,000 in cash.
 This transaction was conducted in accordance with the CPP.
+On June 9, 2010, the Company redeemed the Series A Preferred Stock and accreted the remaining unamortized discount on these shares.
+The Company did not repurchase the Warrant, and the Warrant was sold by Treasury to an independent, third party.

-The Warrant has a 10-year term and is immediately exercisable upon its issuance, with an exercise price, subject to anti-dilution adjustments, equal to \$21.20 per share of the common stock (trailing 20-day Lakeland average closing price as of December 17, 2008, which was the last trading day prior to date of receipt of Treasury's preliminary approval for our participation in the CPP).
+The Warrant had a 10-year term and was immediately exercisable upon its issuance, with an exercise price, subject to anti-dilution adjustments, equal to \$21.20 per share of the common stock (trailing 20-day Lakeland average closing price as of December 17, 2008, which was the last trading day prior to date of receipt of Treasury's preliminary approval for our participation in the CPP).
 The Warrant was valued using the Black-Scholes model with the following assumptions: market price of \$17.45; exercise price of \$21.20; risk-free interest rate of 3.02%; expected life of 10 years; expected dividend rate on common stock of 4.5759% and volatility of common stock price of 41.8046%.
 This resulted in a value of \$4.4433 per share of common stock underlying the Warrant.

 On December 3, 2009, the Company was notified by Treasury that, as a result of the Company's completion of our November 18, 2009 Qualified Equity Offering, the amount of the Warrant was reduced by 50% to 198,269 shares.
-In accordance with the terms of the Warrant, the number of shares issuable upon exercise and the exercise price are adjusted each time the Company pays a dividend to its stockholders in excess of the dividend paid at the time the warrant was issued.
-In 2017 and 2016, the Company paid four dividends each year in excess of dividend paid at the time the Warrant was issued.
-In 2017 and 2016, the Company paid four dividends each year in excess of dividend paid at the time the Warrant was issued.
-In 2016, the number of shares issuable upon exercise and the exercise price were also adjusted for a 3-for-2 stock split on July 25, 2016 paid in the form of a dividend on August 5, 2016.
-Based on the formula set forth in the warrant, at December 31, 2018, the amount of shares issuable upon exercise of the Warrant was 314,846 and the exercise price was \$13.5503.
-Based on the formula set forth in the Warrant, at December 31, 2017, the amount of shares issuable upon exercise of the Warrant was 310,968 and the exercise price was \$13.5168.
+In accordance with the terms of the Warrant, the number of shares issuable upon exercise and the exercise price were adjusted each time the Company paid a dividend to its stockholders in excess of the dividend paid at the time the warrant was issued.
+Based on the formula set forth in the warrant, at December 31, 2018, the number of shares issuable upon exercise of the Warrant were 314,846 and the exercise price was \$13.3503.